SLIPO-EU/FAGI/README.md

 Then go to the target directory of the project and run:

-`java -jar fagi-1.0-SNAPSHOT.jar -spec /path/to/spec.xml -rules /path/to/rules.xml`
+`java -jar fagi-1.0-SNAPSHOT.jar -spec /path/to/spec.xml`

 ### How to fill in the spec.xml file
 Inside the resources directory of the project there is a spec.template.xml file and a spec.xml as an example for convenience.
 The Specification holds general configuration for the fusion process and is filled with text values between an opening and a closing tag.